If you're looking for the best Christmas cut out cookies. This is the recipe!

 The last step though, is the most fun.
 We take all of our miscellaneous sprinkles from the year and we use those to decorate the cookies after we frost then.
 We come up with crazy patterns and color combinations, we make cookie boys and girls to looks like each member of our family and we don't fret if they don't look perfect.

-What type of oatmeal works best with the cut out cookies?
+What type of oatmeal works best with cut out cookies?

 We normally use quick oats since they are softer and thinner and probably help the cookie hold together better and might offer a cleaner edge when cut out.
 But rolled oats or old fashioned oats should work fine too, you'll just have thicker chunks of oatmeal and the cookies might be a little more dry tasting.